CryptosOdysseus/AALE-Contributions/20190723-AALE-3rd-Session-Most-Salient-Points .md

 #

-#### -B- Engagement with customer and laying the ground to establish a lawyer-client relationship by first making sure the user better understands ther legal analysis approach.
+#### -B- Engagement with customer and laying the ground to establish a lawyer-client relationship by first making sure the user better understands the Legal analysis approach of what they do on daily basis with a Business & Technological mindset.

-While none of this is Legal Advice, nor may be construed as (an attempt at) Legal Practice, the ones in a position to expect from this some form of usefulness & utility include user Publishing DAO: user is in a position to assess the usability of this work when user can complete their Business & Technological polyvalent setup with a legal-analysis-oriented approach.
+While none of this is Legal Advice, nor may be construed as (an attempt at) Legal Practice, the ones in a position to expect from this some form of usefulness & utility, include user Publishing DAO: user is in a position to assess the usability of this work when user can complete their Business & Technological polyvalent setup with a Legal-analysis-oriented approach.

-There is a difference between Technological and Legal definitions of Roles and Relationships, and therefore legal assessment of Rights and Responsibilities (R4).
+There is a difference between Technological and Legal definitions of Roles and Relationships, and therefore Legal assessment of Rights and Responsibilities (R4).
 For ex., depending on context, user Publishing DAO can be an Agent (of a writer acting as Principal) or Publishing DAO can be a Principal, with logistics company acting as Agent.
 This has severe enough legal & liability consequences to pay attention to.

 It also suggests that when Agency Law isnt sufficient to tackle most of the scenarios, it becomes necessary to switch to Contract Law (and Tort etc.) which implies to build a series of disclaimers in order to shield the Publishing DAO from basic legal harm that can be dodged.
-The nature of the legal structure behind the legal persons involved, and the degree of automation & autonomy also affect the lawyer-client relationship etsbalishment, process & procedures.
+The nature of the legal structure behind the legal persons involved, and the degree of automation & autonomy also affect the lawyer-client relationship establishment, process & procedures.

 #

 #### -C- Start with simplified use cases and build a primary foundation – then build up complexity.

-Freeze patterns of possible scenarios that happen, then determone R4 and proceed to legal analysis under a type of Law.
+Freeze patterns of possible scenarios that happen, then determine R4 and proceed to legal analysis under any type of Law.

 #